jolynn/troll/README.md

 # troll
-A study of trolling behavior
+A study of trolling behavior and situational factors that cause trolling.